 How to uninstall potentially unwanted programs

-Go to Start Menu > Control Panel > Uninstall a program (or Add and remove programs) and double click the program you want to uninstall to remove it.
+In Windows 8 and below go to Start Menu > Control Panel > Uninstall a program (or Add and remove programs) and double click the program you want to uninstall to remove it.

 How to scan your computer for malware

 2. Open Malwarebytes and click the Scan Now button or go to the Scan tab and click the Start Scan button.

 3. When the Malwarebytes scan is complete click the Remove Selected button.